IceHe/lib/mac/setup-guide.md

     Reference : [Adding a new SSH key to your GitHub account - GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 #### GPG Key

+SKIP this step if I don't need to sign git commits

 Use GPG to sign tags and commits locally